|New Business||Zoning & Building Permits||Zoning Map & Ordinance|

 Before you commit to a building for your business-type (or commit to a business-type for your building), fill out any business applications, order business cards & letterhead, or contact the post office, you should confirm the address with the City Address Administrator.
 Do not assume that the address used by a former tenant was correct.
 In following City Code, the City Address Administrator will also verify that the business-type legally conforms to the zoning district in which the building is located.
 For more information, contact John Beebe at (269) 273-1845 or firstname.lastname@example.org.
 For a detailed outline of the process for starting a new business in an existing building, refer to our New Business Page.

 The State Building Code, MRC 2009, is the adopted Building Code for the City of Three Rivers.
 Building, plumbing, and mechanical applications are processed through the City of Three Rivers.
-Applications are available at City Hall, or you may visit the “Forms and Ordinances” section available on the home page.
-Please contact Glenn Lindsey at Cornerstone Inspection Services at (269) 729-9244 or visit www.cornerstonemi.net for more information.
-You may also view a list of Frequently Asked Questions.
+Applications are available at City Hall, or online in our Building Department Forms folder (under “Forms and Ordinances”).
+For quicker access to and more information on building permits for Three Rivers, please visit our building permits page <—new!
+Applications are also available at City Hall.

 The City is divided into use districts, “Zones”, and regulations are established in regard to location, construction alteration, and use of structures and land.
-For a copy of the “Unofficial” Zoning Map for the City of Three Rivers, click the map to the right.
+To view the city’s Zoning Map, click the map to the right.
 If you have any questions concerning a specific property, please contact the zoning administrator.